KAREN M. GIL Internship program in psychology

 Are you interested in furthering your training in one of the sub-fields of psychology?
 Do you want the chance to deepen your understanding of psychology and develop significant professionalism skills?
 Would you also like to get class credit for your experience AND to be paid?
 The Department of Psychology’s Karen M. Gil Internship program will offer accepted students….

 - Placement at a worksite in the Chapel Hill/Research Triangle area

 - A monthly stipend (pay)

-- A 3.0-hour course credit toward the psychology major (and graduation) requirements (the course will count as a Psychology elective, but not as an upper-level course)
+- A 3.0-hour course credit toward the psychology major (and graduation) requirements (will count as a Psychology elective, but not as an upper-level course)